BattleDamian/odin-recipes/README.md

-This is a basic recipe website to show understanding of basic HTML.
+This is a basic recipe website to demonstrate understanding of basic HTML.